Don’t you know that you can still optimize the performance of your already-great air purifier? Read on to learn how to do this!

 #4.
 ‘Can I Use an Air Purifier with Windows Open?’ – 30% More Filtration Efficiency at Closed Windows

 According to a study conducted by Smart Air Filters, you can reduce pollution levels up to 60% even if you have open windows.
-But a room with closed windows can even filter 90% contaminants.
-This makes about a 30% difference in the amount of contaminants filtered.
+But a room with closed windows can even filter 90% of contaminants.
+This makes about a 30% difference in the number of contaminants filtered.
+It is obvious that air purifiers work better if there are no external forces involved.
+This means that you need to close your windows and doors at all times.
+If you open the windows, it is likely that the purified air will escape from your house.
+At the same time, it also invites outdoor pollutants to come in.

 #5.
 “How Often Should Filters be Changed?” – 12 Months Tops